ktk-2005/Feedbacker-Forum/README.md

 ## Contributing

 The application is still in a quite early development stage and is actively being developed.
-Changes or additions can be proposed by creating issues or pull requests on github.
-Running a local development version can be setup as shown in [Setting Up](#Setting-up).
+Changes or additions can be proposed by creating issues or pull requests on GitHub.
+Running a local development version can be set up as shown in [Setting Up](#Setting-up).

 ### Running tests